Ancient Origins

 Colonial Era and Early Scientific Discovery

 The arrival of European explorers and colonists in the Americas marked a new chapter in the history of Mimosa hostilis.
 Early accounts from Portuguese and Spanish explorers mentioned a mysterious plant used by native peoples for healing and religious purposes.
-However, like many aspects of indigenous culture, the full significance of Mimosa hostilis was often overlooked or misunderstood by the newcomers.
+It is mentioned in documents belonging to the Spanish Inquisition, which actually tried to crack down on its ceremonial use.

 It wasn’t until the late 18th and early 19th centuries that botanists began to take a more systematic approach to studying the flora of the New World.
 Mimosa hostilis was formally classified within the genus Mimosa, part of the larger pea family, Fabaceae.
 This classification helped to distinguish it from other similar species and laid the groundwork for future scientific study.